 Baker asthma is becoming an increasing occupational disease with the use of enzymes.
 Every year, four times more bakers fall ill with allergies that inhale the enzyme-containing dust than millers who are “only” exposed to the flour dust.
 Enzymes added during baking do not disappear, but are still detectable in the crust of bread and rolls with special procedures.
 If you’re allergic to it, you can even get your throat tied by the enjoyment of bread.

-Malt flour is the natural enzyme supplier for low enzyme flours.
-It is produced by controlled germination of cereals.
+Important in brief Malt flour is the natural enzyme supplier for low enzyme flours.
+Controlled germination of cereals produces it.
 Only the grain’s own enzymes multiply.